 Creativity = The diverse opportunities we offer our pupils in and out of school and the way in which we encourage them to apply their knowledge creatively

 Challenge = The high standards we set in all areas of the curriculum, through knowledge learning and high levels of cultural literacy.

-Self-Help: We help our learners to help themselves through such means as; having access to each subject’s core knowledge to practise and learn for themselves outside of school.
-We provide them with tools to do this such as; apps (TT Rockstars and Quizlet) and their personal planners, which contain all English and maths core knowledge.
-Across the curriculum, we provide regular opportunities for pupils to critique each other’s work to help with learning.
-Pupils also work towards an end of academic year exhibition for parents and carer’s.
-This provides a real world situation for re-drafting work.
+Self-Help: We help our learners to help themselves by teaching them effective learning strategies based on cognitive science.
+We encourage a good attitude to learning and promote effort and hard work as being key to success.
+Pupils have access to each subject’s core knowledge to practise and learn.
+We also give pupils different ways to access and practice retrieving core knowledge (Pupil Planners, TT Rockstars and Quizlet for instance).
+Across the curriculum, we provide regular opportunities for pupils to critique and develop each other’s work.
+Pupils also work towards publishing work for an end of year exhibition for parents and carer’s.
+This provides a real world situation for re-drafting and improving work.
 Critiquing and exhibitions follow our CPD on the work of Ron Berger in ‘Ethic of Excellence’.
-As a group of colleagues, we are working on creating knowledge organisers for each subject to allow this to expand further.
-Pastorally, we help pupils to help themselves by teaching them life skills such as cookery, mindfulness and how to interact socially.
+Pastorally, we help pupils to help themselves by teaching them life skills such as first aid, cookery, mindfulness and how to interact socially.